ivanova2005/personal-project-isp2020/README.md

 - Dialysis machine

 ###  Security Mesures
-These are the security mesurements that we have to take into concideration with process like the creation of a envirometn that we want to be safe for the patients.
+The security measures that a hospital needs to take into consideration with process that keep the security off the patients and their environment be a safe one.

 #### Personal Security
 These are the measurements that the hospital takes to take care of the patients without putting in danger the workers or the other patients.

 #### Respect for Privacy
 This is the "medic-patient" information, but more than that this is all the data of the hospital save from fires, accidents or vandalism.

 #### External Security
 Give the patients peace where they feel in a secure environment without feeling any threat in their wellness.

 #### Dangerous Material
 All the materials that are used in the hospitals have to go to a toxic waste basket that goes to a specific recycling process.

 #### Risk of Infections

-These are the securities that the different departments of the hospitals have to plan in order to keep the safety of the patients in function to maintain the sanity of the hospital in function.
+These are the securities and permits that the different departments and workers of the hospitals plan in order to keep the safety of the patients and to maintain the sanity of the hospital in function.

-### Toxic Materials

-### Generator

 ### Budget